sampedersen/SimplewareScripts/README.md

 This section is a work in progress.
 This folder will house scripts and functions utilized during the tissue segmentation T1 weighted MRI scans using Synopsys Simpleware.
 This folder will mirror the Quality Checking folder by establishing a module of functions that are then called through user-friendly templated scripts.
+- `skin.py`: Automate the segmentation of the skin mask.